iov-one/weave/README.md

 future [0.9 rewrite](https://github.com/cosmos/cosmos-sdk/tree/develop).
 Naturally, as I was the main author of 0.8.

-While both of those are extremely powerful and flexible and contain advanced features, there have a steep learning curve for novice users.
+While both of those are extremely powerful and flexible and contain advanced features, they have a steep learning curve for novice users.
 Thus, this library aims to favor simplicity over power when there is a choice.
 If you hit limitations in the design of this library (such as